In-Queue Callback

 Calls remain in the queue until served.

-How do callbacks affect Service Level?
+How do callbacks affect service level?

 Callbacks do not count as Abandoned, but they do decrease your Service Level, just like an abandoned call.
 Any time a call is not connected within the time threshold, the Service Level decreases.